dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 In theoretical computer science, a certifying algorithm is an algorithm that outputs, together with a solution to the problem it solves, a proof that
 5 KB (666 words) - 12:31, 16 May 2018

-Independent set (graph theory) (redirect from Approximation algorithms for the maximum independent set problem) optimization problem.
-As such, it is unlikely that there exists an efficient algorithm for finding a maximum independent set of a graph.
-Every maximum independent
-23 KB (2,624 words) - 21:01, 20 February 2019

 Dykstra's projection algorithm
 Dykstra's algorithm is a method that computes a point in the intersection of convex sets, and is a variant of the alternating projection method (also
 4 KB (618 words) - 22:57, 26 January 2019